kryoung-silabs/host-thermometer-client/README.md

 ## Deployment

-For a commercial system, use the supplied makefile and source files from the Blue Gecko SDK to cross-compile for the desired platform.
+For a commercially deployed system (i.e. embedded gateway, etc.), use the supplied makefile and source files from the Blue Gecko SDK to cross-compile for the desired platform.

 ## Versioning